-- Push the flat inlet cover in towards the rounded bowl section and twist counter-clockwise about 1/4 turn to disengage from locking tabs. - Remove the cap, then pull the strainer out of the bowl.
-Tap out any particles and rinse clean. - Insert the strainer back into the bowl, then twist the cap back into the bowl assembly to close.
+- Twist the inlet cap (bowl) counterclockwise to unscrew from the filter assembly. - Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the filter assembly.